rem1niscence/canopy/docs/notes.md

 - Minority signers are who signed faulty on the final QC
 - Double signers tracking is less straightforward, but likely can be included in the QC somehow

+- Height 0 should be the database version of the genesis begin state and height 1 should be the database version of the genesis end state.
+There are no quorum certificates associated with height 0 and height 1

 ### Placeholder Name:

 - **Canopy**